xvitaly/srcrepair/docs/source/cleanup.rst

  * If **Clean .blob files from Steam directory** is checked, SRC Repair will get Steam installation directory path, find and remove files with .blob extension, and force Steam recovery on next launch.
 Warning!
 Steam can force you to login again after performing this action.
  * If **Clean all registry entries** is checked, SRC Repair will remove ``HKEY_CURRENT_USER\Software\Valve\Steam`` registry key, modify some values in ``HKEY_LOCAL_MACHINE\Software\Valve\Steam`` (only when running with admin rights), and force Steam recovery on next launch.
 You will need to select Steam language from list.

-.. index:: troubleshooting, path checker
+.. index:: path checker, installation path checker
 .. _cleanup-pathcheck:

 Installation path checker